Altering Heft

 If your wood doesn't have a weight port, you can make one.
 The technique of making a weight port is slightly different for woods and metalwoods.
 With woods, you just have to remove the soleplate and you can do the obvious woodworking to hollow out an area and fill it with lead and epoxy.
 Then replace the soleplate.
 (Check a repair book for the ins and outs of removing and replacing soleplates.)

 With metalwoods, drill a hole in the bottom of the hosel (or just remove the hosel plug if it's removable).
-Put a "paste" of epoxy and lead or tungsten powder into the hole.
+Put a "paste" of lead or tungsten powder mixed with epoxy or mouse glue into the hole.
 Then replace the hosel plug.
 A couple of details:

 • When you drill the hole, use a 1/4" bit.
 The hole will be small enough to leave a shoulder to seat the shaft, yet big enough to fit a plastic drinking straw -- my preferred tool to insert the weighted paste.